dzhovi/repositories-reasoner/README.md

 If `repo-reasoner` thinks that a given repository is maintained, it will answer `yes`, and `no` otherwise.
 If you feel missed, try `--help` and tool will explain to you what you should do.

+## Limitations
+In current implementation, you have no other options but gigachat as a llm.